 Plan to arrive early and dress comfortably.
 Bring an acceptable form of ID, such as a driver’s license.
 Don’t bother wearing any jingly jewelry and expect to leave your bag and electronics in a different room.

 Keep in mind that the NCLEX is testing your skills as a new nurse and not as a seasoned one.
-Envision each scenario in your head and think about what you’d do based on what you’ve been taught thus far.
+Envision each scenario in your head and think about what you’d do based on what you’ve learned.

 EDITOR’S NOTE: This article was originally published in February 2013.
-It has since been updated to include information relevant to 2016.
-Some insight remains from the original article.
+It has since been updated to include information relevant to 2019.